aptech/docs/docs/CR-rndCreateState.rst

     seed = 123456;

-    	//Create a state from the 1028th substream of the
+    	// Create a state from the 1028th substream of the
-    	//Mersenne-Twister 2203 RNG
+    	// Mersenne-Twister 2203 RNG
     	state_mt = rndCreateState("mt2203-1028", seed);

-    	//Create a state from the 112th substream of the
+    	// Create a state from the 112th substream of the
-    	//Wichmann-Hill RNG
+    	// Wichmann-Hill RNG
     	state_wh = rndCreateState("wh-112", seed);

-    	//Generate numbers using the states
+    	// Generate numbers using the states
     	{ r1, state_mt } = rndu(4, 1, state_mt);
     	{ r2, state_wh } = rndu(4, 1, state_wh);